 The below latest edition to the test panel was added on March 28th, 2019

-March 2019 – All of the finishes have been on the board for over a year now, except the TruOil (applied July 2018 instead of Feb).
+August 2020 – All of the finishes have been on the board for over two years now.

 In this photo I’m holding the board to angle it towards the sun in an effort to show the sheen of the different finishes. (this photo does not have the TruOil on it)